 When you add a service of type

 controller to allocate an IP address from an address pool.

-By default, a pod is started on each node in your cluster.
+speaker pod for each node in your cluster.

 For layer 2 mode, after the

-controller allocates an IP address for the service, the
+controller allocates an IP address for the service, each

-speaker pod on which node will announce the load balancer IP address.
+speaker pod to announce the load balancer IP address.

 speaker uses Address Resolution Protocol (ARP) to announce IPv4 addresses and Neighbor Discovery Protocol (NDP) to announce IPv6 addresses.

 Requests for the load balancer IP address are routed to the node with the

 After the node receives the packets, the service proxy routes the packets to an endpoint for the service.